What contraceptive method is best for me?

 -

 How well does it work: You may want to consider how well the method protects you from pregnancy.
-IUDs and implants are highly effective methods - fewer than 1 in 100 women get pregnant while properly using an IUD or implant.
+IUDs and implants are highly effective methods - fewer than 1 in 100 women get pregnant while using an IUD or implant.
 On the other hand, using just a condom, 18 in 100 women get pregnant every year.

 -